What is Sublimation Printing? What Do I Need To Start It?

 Sublimation Color Problems

-Two main color problems that many sublimation printing beginners or intermediate-level individuals face is whether the color of the print will be dark or light.
+Two main color problems that many beginners or intermediate-level individuals face is whether the color of the print will be dark or light.

 Let’s come to the dark color problem.
 It happens for various reasons, one of which is that you may be over-pressing the heat or mug press.
-And in some cases, beginner sublimation on the darker colors that’s why they don’t get the desired result.
-Remember, sublimation printing works best when the surface is white or light-colored.
+In some cases, beginners sublimate on the darker colors that’s why they don’t get the desired result.
+Remember, it works best when the surface is white or light-colored.

 Blurry Print

 Do your prints look blurred?
-Yes, then it might be because of using the wrong temperature setting and pressing the heat press for a shorter time.
+It might be because of using the wrong temperature setting and pressing the heat press for a shorter time.
 Another possible reason could be printing a low-resolution image.

-Solution: Always do sublimation printing at the right temperature and ensure to print a high-quality image.
-The low-quality image will look blurry after sublimation printing.
+Solution: Always do it at the right temperature and ensure to print a high-quality image.
+The low-quality image will look blurry after sublimation.

 Wrong Strategy (Settings & Incompatibility)